LukeSmithxyz/based.cooking/content/schinkenfleckerl-gratinated.md

 8. Bake at ~160°C for ~2 hours.
 9. Optionally gratin mozzarella or any other cheese on top for 5-10 minutes.

 There you have it, an idiot-proof carb and protein bomber that should taste reasonably well.
 Besides browning the noodles this is really just throwing stuff into a baking pan.
-This is the kind of dish that tastes better the next day so it's ideal for making on a Sunday and eating for the next 3 or 4 days.
+This is the kind of dish that tastes better the next day, so it's ideal for making on a Sunday and eating for the next 3 or 4 days.
 Just reheat in oven or pan (add little water).